-At APS we deliver the non-statutory framework for PSHE through the Jigsaw scheme of work, the mindful approach to PSHE.
-Jigsaw covers all aspects of Relationships and Sex Education (RSE) - implemented at a level appropriate for APS boys (see appendix), Drugs and Alcohol Education and incorporates British Values.
+At APS we deliver the non-statutory framework for PSHE through the Jigsaw scheme of work, the mindful approach to PSHE alongside the statutory Relationships Education curriculum (Primary) 2020.

-The Jigsaw PSHE policy is informed by existing DfE guidance and meets all the outcomes in the PSHE Association Programmes of Study, 2017
+The Jigsaw PSHE policy is informed by existing DfE guidance and meets the outcomes in the PSHE Association Programmes of Study and the statutory Relationships Education, Relationships and Sex Education (RSE) and Health Education Guidance 2020.

-Sex and Relationships Education (Sex and Relationship Education Guidance, July 2000),
+Relationship Education Guidance 2020 (Relationship Education, Relationships and Sex Education (RSE) and Health Education Guidance, July 2020),